-If the CCHA determines that a unit does not meet the HQS space standards because of an increase in family size or a change in family composition, the CCHA must issue the family a new voucher, and the family and CCHA must try to find an acceptable unit as soon as possible.
+If the CCHA determines that a unit is overcrowded because of an increase in family size or a change in family composition, the CCHA must issue the family a new voucher, and the family and CCHA must try to find an acceptable unit as soon as possible.
 If an acceptable unit is available for rental by the family, the CCHA must terminate the HAP contract in accordance with its terms.